ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

     Note that the current implementation of the parser for external B-field does not work with RZ and the code will abort with an error message.

+    If `B_ext_grid_init_style` is set to be `read_from_file`, an additional parameter, indicating the path of an openPMD data file, `warpx.read_fields_from_path` must be specified,
+    from which external B field data can be loaded into WarpX.
+    One can refer to input files in `Examples/Tests/LoadExternalField` for more information.
+    Regarding how to prepare the openPMD data file, one can refer to...

 * ``warpx.E_ext_grid_init_style`` (string) optional (default is "default") This parameter determines the type of initialization for the external electric field.
 The "default" style initializes the